Hyperbaric Oxygen Therapy for Autism

 Conclusion

 HBOT can be beneficial to some kids with autism.
-Talk to your doctor about getting a prescription for HBOT for your child.
+Discuss with your doctor if HBOT may be an effective therapy for your child.